1Jamie/shape_slayer/README.md

 For additional help, inspect the browser console (`F12`) and the multiplayer server logs.
 Bug reports and feedback are welcome through GitHub issues.

+As a note all music so far has been sourced from Pixabay that provides copyright free audio. [https://pixabay.com](https://pixabay.com)